 View site

-Rare Thread, 2019: Narrative Made conducted a photo-elicitation and a knowledge transmission experiment at London weaving studio, Rare Thread.
+Rare Thread, London, 2019: A photo-elicitation and a knowledge transmission experiment at weaving studio, Rare Thread.
 It was carried out with a mission to discover how weavers (and artisan at large) may respond to seeing the documentation of their bodily involvement in the textile-making process and how they would communicate crafts with the relevant materials available.
-The project revealed the weaver’s awareness and language use in communicating embodied knowledge, the various perspectives on the before (producing) and after (produced) lives of the textiles, and roles of bodily movements in craft knowledge transmission.
+The project revealed the weaver’s awareness and language use in communicating embodied knowledge, the various perspectives on the before (producing) and after (produced) lives of the textiles, and the roles of bodily movements in craft knowledge transmission.
 Most importantly, it highlighted how the understanding and presentation of bodily knowledge in the making process may contribute to the perceived value of crafts by the makers and viewers.
 The experiment aims to contribute to studies of how to better credit artisans in relation to intellectual property rights in both educational and commercial contexts.

 • Sojourner Collection, 2016: Sojourner is a collection that appreciates the sojourners of our world, in collaboration with Indonesian brand SukkhaCitta.
 Today where division strives, we call for kindness.
 We call for the embrace of differences and diversity - the sojourners, the ones from a different culture and background, the ones with a different habit, a different language, diet, or prayer routine.
 Inspired by the generous posture of harvesters instead of picking up dropped grains they leave it for the poor and the foreigners living among them, it voices the idea that abundance should be shared.
 The collection features natural indigo dye and hand-drawn batik from the hilly mountain village of Jlamprang in Central Java of Indonesia.
 Its profit goes towards funding the building of a new workshop in the village.